-- Complainants/victims in Sexual Misconduct incidents will be informed of the outcome, essential findings, and sanctions of the hearing, in writing, without condition or limitation.
+- Complainants/victims in Sexual Misconduct incidents will be informed of the outcome, essential findings, and relevant sanctions of the hearing, in writing, without condition or limitation.

-It is a violation of College policy to retaliate against any person making a complaint of Sexual Misconduct against a person cooperating in the investigation of (including testifying as a witness to) any allegation of Sexual Misconduct.
+It is a violation of College policy to retaliate against any person making a complaint of Sexual Misconduct and/or against a person cooperating in the investigation of (including testifying as a witness to) any allegation of Sexual Misconduct.
 For these purposes, “retaliation” includes intimidation, threats, harassment, and other adverse action threatened or taken against any such complainant or third party.
 Retaliation should be reported promptly to the Dean of Students and may result in disciplinary action independent of the sanction or interim measures imposed in response to the underlying allegations of Sexual Harassment or Sexual Misconduct.

 Other Related Misconduct